 The lab book contains three easy science experiments for kids and contains areas to record your notes and observations.
 You can print it on card stock or plain paper and assemble it with ring clips or staples.
 It would be perfect for a science party.

-Fishing for Ice Supplies
+Fishing for Ice Science Experiment

 - Water